 ‘I would find it impossible to do what I do on the kitchen table, clearing it up for dinner every day,’ says Viv.
 ‘This workroom is my bolthole, and I love spending time in my garden — it feeds me.
 Listening to the birds, being surrounded by nature; it’s all part of what I do.’

-16. A garden room that's a little chapel
+16. A traditional garden room that's a little chapel

 Inspired by the prefabricated iron structures used as mission halls and chapels in the 19th century, this scaled-down, portable tintabernacle was built in Cornwall.